 One day I was picked up by a framer who took me to do day labor work at a construction site.
-I learned quickly, and a few months later, I was framing a house in Beverly Hills.
+I learned quickly, and a few months later, I was framing 30-40,000 square foot houses in Beverly Hills.
 I was offered this opportunity, and I took it!

 At that point, I decided to put the dream of becoming a race car driver on hold.

 I soon learned how to do excavation and foundation work, plumbing, electrical, drywall, and stucco work.
 I worked in just about all the trades required to build a house from the ground up.
 I found out that it was easier to build a house than it was to build a race car.

 In 1990 I took the test to get my contractor’s license.
 I was the only Mexican and the youngest man (26 years old) taking the test at that time.
 In those days, only 20% of the people passed the test the first time, and I did it!

 When I got my contractor’s license and started working as a general contractor, I realized that even though I knew how to build a house, I had no idea how to run a construction business.
 I decided to go to work for another contractor to learn business management and marketing skills.

 I started working as a carpenter doing piece work for Silva Construction in Manhattan Beach in 1993.
 I soon became the company manager, and by 1995 I was running the whole company by myself.
 The owner of the company would leave me for months at a time to run the business on my own while he was out of town.